serverless/blog/posts/2017-10-06-definitive-guide-serverlessconf-2017-nyc.md

 **3:10-3:40 - theatre I**<br>
 *Serverless Design Patterns* by [Tim Wagner](https://twitter.com/timallenwagner?lang=en), [Yochay Kiriaty](https://twitter.com/yochayk?lang=en) & [Peter Sbarski](https://twitter.com/sbarski?lang=en)<br>
-> A panel with AWS, Azure and A Cloud Guru hotshots.
+> Panels can be hit or miss, but we like the names attached to this one.
+Worth a listen: AWS, Azure and A Cloud Guru hotshots.

 **4:20-4:50 - theatre II**<br>
 *The Best Practices and Hard Lessons Learned of Serverless Applications* by [Chris Munns](https://twitter.com/chrismunns)<br>
-> Chris always manages to give out smart, practical tidbits you wish you’d thought of yourself.
+> Chris always manages to give out tidbits that are so smart, and so practical, you don't know how you never thought of them yourself.

 **5:00-5:30 - theatre I**<br>
 *Event-driven Architectures: Are We Ready for the Paradigm Shift?* by [Ben Kehoe](https://twitter.com/ben11kehoe?lang=en)<br>